TPSWizard/YARA-Post-Inbox/docs/source/index.rst

-YARA Rules & Tips! **This page is under construction**
+YARA Rules for PhishER - Under construction
 ===================================

-What are "YARA" rules?

 YARA rules are text files with a very basic, yet powerful, syntax.
 These rules contain three parts: